konradha/swapmc/notes.md

       why are they hard, can we say something about the unreasonable effectiveness of swap mc, 'modern' code -- ie. C implementation with best practices from HPC still the fastest?, power laws versus superexponentials, useful theory: information bottleneck method, measure theory, KL divergence and other useful results from information theory,

-- [ ] totally unclear: correlates, reproducing all useful statistics, RFOT basics, MCT basics,

 - [ ] papers to investigate (relate?): RG-Flow (explaining RG ...), Bouchaud recent, glass transition experimental, relevant readings (+exercises) from `Information, Physics and Computation`, Montanari: